wdhg/simulation-and-modelling/src/confidence-intervals.md

 To ensure that the measurements \\( X_i \\) are made independently, they can be made by running \\( n \\) **independent replications** (simulations).

-Another method would be to run a single simulation to the point of (approximate) equilibrium, running back-to-back fixed time batches of measurements, resetting the the measurements made at the end of each epoch:
+Another method would be to run a single simulation to the point of (approximate) equilibrium, running back-to-back fixed time batches of measurements, resetting the measurements made at the end of each epoch:

 ![](./images/batched-observations.png)